omerk/docs.electrolama.com/docs/software-config/zigbee-for-domoticz.md

 # Zigbee for Domoticz

-[Zigbee for Domoticz](https://github.com/zigbeefordomoticz/Domoticz-Zigbee.git) integration is a python3 plugin for [Domoticz](https://www.domoticz.com/) for a full support without any middle applications or brokers.
+[Zigbee for Domoticz](https://github.com/zigbeefordomoticz/Domoticz-Zigbee.git) integration is a python3 plugin for [Domoticz](https://www.domoticz.com/) providing a full support without any middle applications or brokers.
 It comes with a uniq User Interface to monitor and administrate the plugin and will allow you to use any electrolama coordinator like the zzh adapter.

 Z2D depends on the [zigpy python library (plus radio libraries for zigpy)](https://github.com/zigpy/) to support different Zigbee adapters/modules, and the radio library for TI CC chips supports the [same Z-Stack coordinator firmware as Zigbee2mqtt](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator).